Washing by hand

 - If necessary, use cold degreasing agent on very dirty surfaces.
 Note that the surfaces must not then be warmed up by the sun!

 - Wash using a sponge, car shampoo and plenty of lukewarm water.

 - Clean the wiper blades with a lukewarm soap solution or car shampoo.

 - Dry the car using a clean, soft chamois or a water scraper.
-If you avoid allowing drops of water to dry in strong sunlight, you reduce the risk of water drying stains which may need to be polished out.
+If you avoid allowing water droplets to dry in strong sunlight then the risk of water stains that may need to be polished away is reduced.

 Always have the engine cleaned by a workshop.
 There is a risk of fire if the engine is hot.

 Dirty headlamps have impaired functionality.
 Clean them regularly, when refuelling for example.